ca-nv-as/lab_website/README.md

 ## Task list

-- [ ] Add logo tooltip with backronym
+- [ ] Add bibtex for easy citation of papers.
+- [ ] Serve page from docs folder, add util scripts (e.g. image resize) to root folder.
+- [ ] HTML template for images should use a srcset.
-- [ ] Fix mobile lighthouse score
+- [ ] Fix mobile lighthouse score.
 - [ ] Add a google scholar field to people
 - [ ] Add <meta> tags for better SEO
 - [ ] Add a bit of transparency to the navbar?